syncfusion/ej2-angular-docs/src/maps/maps/providers/bing-maps.md

 ```

-> Specify Bing map key in the `Key` property.
+>Specify Bing Maps key in the `Key` property.

 ## Sublayer

-Any GeoJSON shape can be rendered as a sublayer on top of the Bing maps layer for highlighting a particular continent or country in Bing maps by adding another layer and specifying the [`type`](../api/maps/layerSettingsModel/#type) property of maps layer to "**SubLayer**".
+Any GeoJSON shape can be rendered as a sublayer on top of the Bing Maps layer for highlighting a particular continent or country in Bing Maps by adding another layer and specifying the [`type`](../api/maps/layerSettingsModel/#type) property of Maps layer to **SubLayer**.